-The Spectacular Vision of Oskar Dunkelblick - Proposal for Schools
+Workshops for The Spectacular Vision of Oskar Dunkelblick

-The title of the schools and colleges talk: “When we change the way we see things, the things we see will change” is inspired by the Nobel Prize–winning scientist Max Planck’s quote.
+The title of this talk/workshop: “When we change the way we see things, the things we see will change” was inspired by the Nobel Prize–winning scientist Max Planck’s quote.
 It is suitable both for Assembly and/or interactive classroom sessions.

-Assembly: Hattie will read two short extracts from her book, which deal with the bullying of teenage Oskar and how his very pessimistic worldview has been formed by his childhood experiences.
+Assembly: Hattie will read two short extracts from her book, which deal with the bullying of teenage Oskar and how his pessimistic worldview has been formed by his childhood experiences.
 She will then discuss the fact that Oskar, and indeed all of us, see the world according to our beliefs and expectations.
-To demonstrate this, she will show clips from the neuroscientist David Eagleman’s BBC4 series about the brain and perception, along with optical illusions to prove how we often do not see accurately.
-The final part of this 30-minute Assembly talk will include a third extract from her book, showing how Oskar’s bleak worldview is blown apart when he tries on a pair of very unusual lenses, which erase - momentarily - all his limiting beliefs.
-For the first time in his life he sees the bigger picture - a world full of beauty, kindness and compassion.
+To demonstrate this, she shows clips from the neuroscientist David Eagleman’s BBC4 series about the brain and perception, along with optical illusions to prove how we often do not see accurately.

-With Hattie for part of the Assembly talk will be Marie-Louise Morris, an accredited teacher of the Mindfulness in Schools Programme, and former Head of Education for the children’s charity Childnet International.
-She will be leading the 50-minute interactive classroom sessions, where she will expand on Hattie’s talk with exercises to help students become aware of their own often limiting beliefs and judgements about themselves and the world, and how these affect their everyday experience.
+Accompanying Hattie is Mary Louise Morris, an accredited teacher of the Mindfulness in Schools Programme, and former Head of Education for the children’s charity Childnet International.
+She will lead the 50-minute interactive classroom sessions, where she will expand on Hattie’s talk with exercises to help students become aware of their own often limiting beliefs and judgements about themselves and the world, and how these affect their everyday experience.
 Using further interactive exercises she will demonstrate how, by questioning our beliefs and expectations, we can change the way we see the world.

 Testimonials